Aydenalv6282/Martian-Pathfinders/README.md

 # Martian Pathfinders
 ## Demonstration Video

 ## Downloading the Project
+The essential files are MapGenerator.py, main.py, PlanetViewer.py, and Algos.py.
+Pygame, numpy, PyOpenGL, pillow, and matplotlib are all also required.
 ## Running the Project
 ### Starting
 Ensure that in the same folder as the executable, you also have a folder named "Mars" with the csv files containing all the relevant data.
 The window may take 20-30 seconds to appear, since many gigabytes of data need to be loaded into RAM.
 Once started, you should see this:

+or
+Once all essential files and libraries have been installed, run main.py

 ![](https://github.com/Aydenalv6282/Martian-Pathfinders/blob/main/other_images/MP_Start.png)